ekoontz/jaas_and_kerberos/README.md

 > as only a lunatic would be writing their own server communications
 > layer in these days of NIO and SOA.

 I partially agree with him here.
-The main problem of the Sun Tutorial is that it doesn't actually work: the code they supply simply doesn't function as-is.
+The main problem, from my experience, of the Sun Tutorial is that it doesn't actually work: the code they supply simply doesn't function as-is.
 Also, it uses byte arrays with an array-length prefix to communicate between the client and sever, which is unnecessarily low-level.
 I improved this by using standard sockets but used `Data`{`Input`/`Output`}`Streams` instead of byte arrays.

-Using NIO, which allows for non-blocking networking seems to make the code more complex (compare the `master` versus `nio` branches as mentioned above), but indeed you'll likely want to use NIO these days for performance reasons (with traditional sockets, you'll have to create a separate thread to handle each client).
+Using NIO, which allows for non-blocking networking seems to make the code more complex (compare `KerberizedServer.java` with `KerberizedServerNIO.java`), but as Java Monkey alludes to with his comment about "these days of NIO", you'll likely want to use NIO these days for performance reasons (with traditional sockets, you'll have to create a separate thread to handle each client, which won't scale).

 # Prerequisites